 Big Weekend Warning: Bottle Service In Vegas Clubs

 Not surprisingly, paying more than expected for a bottle service reservation happened to a group I was with this past weekend.
-Unfortunately, I had never met them before, and they didn’t book through Mike and me so there wasn’t much I could do to help.
+Unfortunately, I had never met them before, and they didn’t book through our company, so there wasn’t much I could do to help.

-My girlfriend Kelli invited me out this past Saturday with her and some of her friends from LA.
+My girlfriend Kelli invited me out with her and some of friends from LA.
 A guy in the group (James) had made a table reservation at a club in Vegas.
-We met up in their hotel suite to watch the fight first and then made our way to the club promptly at 10:40 pm.
+We met up in their hotel suite to watch the fight first and then promptly made our way to the club at 10:40 pm.

 Thankfully, the table line was still short, and after going through security, a host greeted us and checked us in for the table.
 It couldn’t have been more than 10 seconds before he said:

-Almost instantly everyone’s jaws dropped (well, except for mine).
-James was in disbelief and wasn’t going to go down without a fight:
+Almost instantly, everyone’s jaws dropped (well, except for mine).
+James was in disbelief and wasn’t going down without a fight: